 Table D19.
 Harms in Additional Trials of Semaglutide and Liraglutide for the Management of Obesity140-143

-AE: adverse event, GI: gastrointestinal, LIR: liraglutide, n: number, N: total number, NR: not reported, PBO:
+AE: adverse event, GI: gastrointestinal, LIR: liraglutide, n: number, N: total number, NR: not reported, PBO: placebo, SAE: serious adverse event, SEM: semaglutide

 Timepoint for harms is at Weeks 0-20.

 +Timepoint for harms is at Weeks 20-68.